Expert Witness Contracts – What to Include

 So without a well written contract, bad things can happen to you as an expert witness, and you really want to have one or you’re going to get taken advantage of or there can really be liability for you.
 So it’s like the American Express card if we can date ourselves, you don’t want to leave home without one if you’re an expert witness.

-Steve Babitsky: So let’s talk about some of the problems that arise if you don’t have a well drafted agreement.
+Steve Babitsky: So let’s talk about some of the problems that arise if you don’t have a well drafted expert witness contract.

 Jim Mangraviti: Sure.
 The first problem would be not getting paid, and that’s a very common problem that expert witnesses tend to have.
 We train expert witnesses all the time.
 You know, almost all of them have been stiffed over the course of their careers.
 So there’s a bunch of little, simple things that you can do in your contract to help mitigate this possibility.